-Freemasonry / Fraternal Note
+Freemasonry / Fraternal Entry

 Brotherhood and disciplined character as the public moral center of the Freemasonry section.

-This note draws from the current Freemasonry section, homepage framing, and neighboring public sections.
+This entry draws from the current Freemasonry section, homepage framing, and neighboring public sections.
 Together they make something clear: brotherhood here is treated as a serious moral and relational commitment, and discipline is presented as character formation rather than borrowed mystique.

 Brotherhood

-This note draws from the current Freemasonry section, homepage framing, and neighboring public sections.
+This entry draws from the current Freemasonry section, homepage framing, and neighboring public sections.
 Together they make something clear: brotherhood here is treated as a serious moral and relational commitment, and discipline is presented as character formation rather than borrowed mystique.

 At A Glance